aspose-html/aspose-html-reference-tutorials/content/english/net/html-document-manipulation/load-html-using-remote-server/_index.md

 ---
 title: Load HTML Using a Remote Server in .NET with Aspose.HTML
-linktitle: Load HTML Using a Remote Server in .NET with Aspose.HTML
+linktitle: Load HTML Using a Remote Server in .NET
 second_title: Aspose.Slides .NET HTML manipulation API
 description: Unlock the potential of Aspose.HTML for .NET with our comprehensive guide.
 Learn how to import namespaces, access remote HTML documents, and more.
 type: docs